Australia: Government and politics

+Elections

 Australia's electoral system uses preferential voting for the House of Representatives and all state and territory lower house elections (with the exception of Tasmania and the ACT which use the Hare-Clark system).
 The Senate and most state upper houses use the proportional system which combines preferential voting with proportional representation for each state.
 Voting and enrolment is compulsory for all enrolled citizens 18 years and older in every jurisdiction.
 The party with majority support in the House of Representatives forms the government and its leader becomes prime minister.
 The governor-general appoints the prime minister and may dismiss one who has lost the confidence of parliament or acts illegally.
 As Australia is a Westminster parliamentary democracy with a powerful and elected upper house, its system has sometimes been called a "Washminster mutation", or semi-parliamentary.

 There are two major political groups that have usually formed government federally: the Australian Labor Party and the Coalition which is a grouping of the Liberal Party and its minor partner, the National Party.
 At the state level of government, the relationship between the Nationals and the Liberal Party differs, with the parties merged in Queensland and the Northern Territory (federal parliamentarians, however, sit in either the Liberal or National party room); in coalition in New South Wales, Victoria and Western Australia; and in competition with the Liberals in South Australia and Tasmania.
 Within Australian political culture, the Labor Party is considered centre-left and the Coalition is considered centre-right.
 Independent members and several minor parties have achieved representation in Australian parliaments, mostly in upper houses.
 The Australian Greens have been the third largest party by both vote and membership since 2004.